German modal particles: List of modal particles

 Doch can have several meanings.
 (See also .)
 It can be used affirmatively or to convey emphasis, urgency or impatience.
 It can also be a reply to a real, imagined, or pre-emptively-answered disagreement, hesitation, or wrong assumption on the part of the listener or other people.
 In other situations, it can have different effects.

 Conversely, doch can also express doubt and in writing, the affirmative and the doubtful meanings may be ambiguous and depend on context.
-In speech, the different meanings of doch can be told apart by different types emphasis:
+In speech, the different meanings of doch can be told apart by different types of emphasis: